matloff/fasteR/README.md

 ```

 Not surprisingly, there are few players of extreme age -- e.g. only two of
 age 21 and one of age 49.
+So we don't have a good sampling at those age
+levels, and may wish to exclude them (which we will do shortly).

 Now, how do we find group means?
 It's a perfect job for the **tapply**
-function, as we used it before:
+function, in the same way we used it before:

 ``` r
 > taout <- tapply(mlb$Weight,age,mean)